 If you're having trouble knocking them down, angle the direction of your push a little, in the direction you want them to fall.
 It is important that you react decisively after you've knocked them down.
 Otherwise, they'll simply get up first, returning to your guard.
 That would mean you were back where you started.

 As ever, there are a couple of options.
 My preference is to come up and slide your inside knee over their leg, leaning your body towards them: you may find it useful to keep hold of their foot (which means you are both basing on your hand and maintaining control of their leg) to stop them moving, but you can still pass without doing so.
 Your other foot will step over their other leg, like a typical knee slide pass.
-From there, you can grab their sleeve, underhook their far armpit, then slide through into modified scarf hold.
+From there, you can grab their sleeve, underhook their far armpit, them slide through into modified scarf hold.
 If for some reason you get your knee stuck in their gi, which has happened to me in the past, change your grip to their elbow, drop your bodyweight and move into side control.
-Here's Kev demonstrating the full sweep:
+Here's my instructor at RGA Bucks, Kev Capel, demonstrating the full sweep:

 From there, stand up, still holding on to their trouser leg (you could also keep hold of the sleeve, which will enable you to pull on both limbs for the pass, but it makes it harder to stand up), pulling up.
 That will make it difficult for them to recover, as you move around to a dominant position like side control or knee on belly.
 Standing up when someone has your foot in the air is hard.